(A) What is verification?

 At reapplication the county agency does not have to verify unchanged information unless the information is questionable.
 The county agency shall verify:

-(1) Income if the source has changed or the amount has changed by fifty dollars or more;
+(1) Income when the source has changed or the amount has changed by fifty dollars or more;

-(2) Utility expenses if they were not verified previously;
+(2) Utility expenses when they were not verified previously;

-(3) Medical expenses if they were not reported and verified previously, or if the amount changed by twenty-five dollars or more.
+(3) Medical expenses when they were not reported and verified previously, or when the amount changed by twenty-five dollars or more.
 The county agency is not required to verify medical expenses if the source has not changed and the amount has changed by twenty-five dollars or less since the last time they were verified;

 (4) Newly obtained social security numbers;